 I Love Reese’s Day

 I Love Reese’s Day is a sweet celebration that chocolate and peanut butter fans look forward to every year.
-Mark your calendars for May 18th, when this delicious day rolls around.
+Be sure to mark your calendars for when this delicious day rolls around!

 How to Celebrate I Love Reese’s Day